 Secured Attachment Section, Chips, and Icons

 The implementation of Persistent File Protection introduces the Secured Attachments section in Gmail.
 This section helps users understand that their files are being protected by Virtru and differentiates files protected through PFP and Virtru's regular Trusted Data Format encryption (.tdf)

 Persistent File Protection (PFP) brings several enhancements to attachment chips, icons, and tooltips to guide users through the PFP experience.
 The image below breaks down the different Attachment Chips & Tooltips.

 When supported attachment types have PFP applied, their icon changes to a grey icon with a lock.
 This differentiation is to help users understand the difference between Virtru encryption and PFP.
 Re-shared attachments will have the same attachment chips as PFP files but have reduced transparency to highlight that they are re-shared files.

 To ensure a file remains protected no matter where it goes or who shares it, Virtru has introduced the concept of Re-Shared Attachments with Persistent Protection.
 A file with Persistent Protection becomes a re-shared attachment when someone other than the original owner shares the file.
-Any user who is not the original file owner is unable to change the privacy settings on a file that is being shared as are-shared attachments.
+Any user who is not the original file owner is unable to change the privacy settings on the file that is being shared.

 3rd Party Support